 Action Description Configure Selecting this action sets the port and traffic settings for the system.
 Unconfigure Selecting this action for a card removes all port and traffic settings for the system.
 Enable/Disable Gigamon Discovery Used to enable/disable Gigamon Discovery protocol Fabric Advance Hash Used to configure fabric advanced hashing parameters for stack GigaStreams and GigaSMART groups.
 For details, refer to Fabric Advance Hashing Start Up Selecting this action reboots the card.
 Shut Down Selecting this action shuts down the card.

-Change Mode Used for setting card mode on a GigaVUE-FM and GigaVUE-OS-TA1, GigaVUE-FM and GigaVUE-OS-TA10, or GigaVUE-FM and GigaVUE-OS-TA40 node.
-For more details, refer to Change Mode Enable Fabric Hash Used for improving packet distribution on PRT-H00-Q02X32 and PRT-HD0-Q08 line cards.
+Action Description Change Mode Used for setting card mode on a GigaVUE-FM and GigaVUE-OS-TA1, GigaVUE-FM and GigaVUE-OS-TA10, or GigaVUE-FM and GigaVUE-OS-TA40 node.
+For more details, refer to Change Mode Change VLAN Tag Mode Used for configuring the VLAN tag mode for GigaVUE-TA25 node.
+For more details refer to Change VLAN Tag mode.
+Enable Fabric Hash Used for improving packet distribution on PRT-H00-Q02X32 and PRT-HD0-Q08 line cards.
 For details, refer to Enable Advanced Fabric Hashing